armijnhemel/devicecode/doc/future_work.md

 and press releases to get an indication of when devices were released or supported.
 Add this information as an overlay.

+## Add informationf rom firmware analysis

+A lot of information can be extracted from doing a proper firmware analysis.

 ## Add information from BoxMatrix (AVM Fritz!Box wiki)

 https://boxmatrix.info/wiki/BoxMatrix

+## Move TUI filtering code to separate file to allow reuse by CLI tools.

+The filtering language is quite useful but can currently only be used inside the TUI.
+By moving it to a separate class it can be made reusable so CLI tools can also be used for filtering.